Private Rented Accommodation

 The Advisory Service hours are:

 The Advisory Service has notices for lodgings and self catering accommodation.
 The service also posts copies of the rental listings published in the local newspapers.
-In addition the service has two telephones that students may use at no charge to contact prospective landlords, and a detailed map of the city so that students can easily locate accommodation locations.
+In addition, the service has two telephones that students may use at no charge to contact prospective landlords and a detailed map of the city so that students can easily locate accommodation locations.
 The staff of the Advisory Service will give advice on location and costs of accommodation, and will provide any other necessary information to help students new to Dublin orient themselves in the city.
 The Advisory Service also has information on tenant's rights and other health and safety information.
 One of the great benefits of the Advisory Service is that students have a perfect opportunity to meet other students to join together to share a house or multi-bedroomed apartment.
+The Students' Union's Living in Dublin Guide which is published on their Accommodation Advisory page has up-to-date information on finding accommodation in Dublin.

 The Accommodation Advisory Service may only be used by those associated with Trinity College.
 A College ID or letter of acceptance to College is required to gain admittance to the service.